W4GFO/TimeTracking/README.md

 # The Database

-Let's start by looking at an image which represents what your FireStore database is going to look for this project:
+Let's start by looking at an image which represents what your FireStore database is going to look like for this project:

 ![FireStore Data](./fireimages/10.png)